MuhammadAhmadZia/gbdt-cloud-inference-benchmark/README.md

 # Precision and Latency Benchmarking of GBDT Inference Across Cloud CPU Environments for Sustainable Urban Services

 Companion repository to the paper.
-Contains the trained models' generation script, the main benchmark harness, the four Phase 3 follow-up experiments, and the aggregation / analysis pipeline needed to reproduce every figure and table.
+Contains the trained models' generation script, the main benchmark harness, the Phase 3 follow-up experiments, the detailed timing / statistical analysis, and the aggregation pipeline needed to reproduce every figure and table.

-DOI: `10.5281/zenodo.20311801`
+DOI: `10.5281/zenodo.20447873`

 ---